Kicksend/Initiative/README.md

 <img src="https://raw.github.com/Kicksend/Initiative/master/Resources/handbackspace.png" alt="Cancel" height="470" />
 <img src="https://raw.github.com/Kicksend/Initiative/master/Resources/handsend.png" alt="Send" height="470" />

-You can participate by dropping by <a href="http://goo.gl/maps/BnhrW">Kicksend's headquarters</a>.
-Don't worry, you don't have to talk with us if you don't want.
-You can participate from the outside.
+We want you to help the Initiative so that we can solve the mystery.
+You can enter into the Kicksend Initiative by dropping by <a href="http://goo.gl/maps/BnhrW">Kicksend's headquarters</a>.
+Don't worry, you don't have to talk with us if you don't want to.

 Levels
 ==========